vele616/monorepo/packages/jobboard/website/content/jobs/internal-systems-python-developer-remote-zyte-xluHC.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/zyte"
 companyWebsite: "https://zyte.com/"
-summary: "Zyte is searching for an internal systems python developer that has 3+ years of experience with development in Python."
+summary: "Zyte is searching for an Internal Systems Python Developer that has 3+ years of experience with development in Python."
 summaryBackup: "Zyte is looking for an internal systems python developer that has experience in: #python, #django, #javascript."
-featured: 20
+featured: 9
 ---

 ## Description